Jufemunoz1801/PokeApi-FastApi/README.md

 before to start, remember to activate your ***venv*** or ***Virtual Enviroment*** `python -m venv _venv`

-in that way, all the libaries and packages will ve installed ton your ***venv*** and not on your local machine
+in that way, all the libaries and packages will be installed on your ***venv*** and not on your local machine

 ### Install the libraries or packages
 Remember install the libraries or packages that we need, on this case ***FastApi***.